Advocacy Groups Push For Better Tracking Of Hate Crimes

 Trying to keep a verified count of these incidents has been taxing for the center and other advocacy groups.

 "Sadly, you work longer hours.
-That's the only solution at this point," says Corey Saylor, director of the Council on American-Islamic Relation's department to monitor and combat Islamophobia.
+That's the only solution at this point," says Corey Saylor, director of the Council on American-Islamic Relations' department to monitor and combat Islamophobia.

 Another problem with counting hate crimes, Saylor adds, is distrust of law enforcement officials that can lead to underreporting by targeted communities.
 Others may be overwhelmed by the number of attacks they receive.